Pattiann Rogers: Public poetry projects

 Rogers worked with sculptor Steve Wood of Public Art Associates to create this bench along the American Discovery Trail in Green Mountain Falls, Colorado, at the base of Pikes Peak.
 It is a 4' x 15' concrete, stone and ceramic tile bench meant to withstand the elements for many years.
 The poems by Pattiann Rogers are on the tile pieces interspersed around the bench meant to be read at various angles of an oncoming potential reader.
-Here is a nice description of the bench with pictures by Lauren Carroll.
-More about the trails and projects around the Pikes Peak area.